Integrated Members (PhD)

 Head of Health Literacy in VOH.CoLAB – Collaborative Laboratory Value for Health (https://vohcolab.org) – a laboratory publicly funded by the Portuguese Government whose mission is to help people and organizations to measure the value in health.
 In parallel, she is an Integrated Researcher at CLUNL (NOVA Linguistics Centre).
 She has a PhD in Linguistics, specialization in Lexicology, Lexicography and Terminology.
 She participated in the project “BDTT-AR Creation of the Terminological and Textual Database of the Portuguese Parliament” (2005/2007 and 2009/2012), and in the project “Terminology for the development of Public Administration in Angola – TERMAP-AO” (2014/2019).
 She was a guest teacher in the Master in Terminology and Management of Information for Special Purposes at NOVA FCSH (2008/2017).
 She was a Post-doctoral Grant Holder at NOVA CLUNL (2017/2019).
 She also provides language consulting, translation, proofreading and terminology management services.

 PhD student in Linguistics, member of the Lexicology, Lexicography and Terminology group at the School of Social Sciences and Humanities of NOVA University Lisbon.
 She conducts her PhD research on Computational Lexical Semantics and lexicon modelling, supervised by Professor Raquel Amaro and Professor Sara Mendes.
 She obtained a Bachelor’s degree in Modern Languages and Literature at the University of Turin (Italy) and a Master’s degree in Translation at the Faculty of Humanities of University of Lisbon (Portugal), where she was part of the Group of Computation of Lexicon-Grammatical Knowledge – of the Linguistics Centre at the University of Lisbon (LETRADU project).
-Currently, she is working as a researcher (scholarship – FCSH/CLUNL/ UIDB/03213/2020 /1BI) within the EXPRIMI project.
+She was a researcher grant holder (scholarship – FCSH/CLUNL/ UIDB/03213/2020 /1BI) within the EXPRIMI project and she joined the HUGOD (Humanities Going Digital) project.

 BA in Translation in NOVA FCSH and Postgraduate in Globalisation, Diplomacy and Security in NOVA FCSH in partnership with IUM.
 MA in Language Science, specialization area in Terminology and Special Information Management.
-Currently, he is a master student in “Ciência Política e Relações Internacionais”, and a PhD student in Linguistics, specializing in Lexicology, Lexicography, and Terminology, both in NOVA FCSH. he was a research fellow in the MORDIGITAL project (PTDC/LLT-LIN/6841/2020).
+Currently, he is a master student in Political Science and International Relations, and a PhD student in Linguistics, specializing in Lexicology, Lexicography, and Terminology in NOVA FCSH.
+His doctoral thesis [UI/BD/154833/2023] focuses on terminological issues in the Military Sciences.
+He was a research fellow in the MORDIGITAL project (PTDC/LLT-LIN/6841/2020).

 Cristina Clemente is a PhD student in Language Teaching – Multilinguism and Education for a Global Citizenship, specialization area French as a Foreign Language, at NOVA FCSH/Universidade Aberta.
 She teaches French at NOVA FCSH and ILNOVA.
 She has a Degree in Modern Languages and Literatures by School of Arts and Humanities of ULisboa and a Master in Foreign Language Teaching by NOVA FCSH.
 She has been teaching French as a foreign language in several institutions.
 She also does linguistic proofreading for companies and publishers.
 Her research interests include didactics of foreign language, teaching French as a foreign language, the ICT in education and the implementation of the flipped classroom in higher education.